The Mechanical Advantage

 The relationship between technology and climbing follows a very traditional pattern.
 As each new technology develops, there is an initial resistance.
 Some tools are rejected outright (like the Dolt Cart), some fade into obscurity (like the tossed "grappling hook"), and others are used sparingly until accepted with the new standard that is created.
 Generally, the element of risk is reduced with each new technological evolution.
 Detractors will speak out against the new ideas, and push themselves harder to prove the lack of necessity of new tools.
 But eventually new tools become mainstream.
 Climbing challenges have always seemed limited as a resource, but new and bolder challenges always appear.
 Is there a limit?
 One thing is certain: no one can predict future technology and the limits to the human will.

 Perhaps it is all just temporal, as exemplified by Gross route on the Dru.
 In 1975 Thomas Gross soloed the big wall climb with his guitar in 18 days and created some disdain from the climbing community due to its unprecedented (though moderate by today’s standard) use of 68 bolts.
 The route, and the controversy, was erased in 1997, when a massive chuck of rock 300 feet high, 100 feet wide, and 20 feet thick fell above the mid-way point.

---this article went through a final edit (improved, for example, the last paragraph was deleted) and was published in Ascent in 1999.
+--this article went through a final edit and was published in Ascent in 1999.